 A copy of the 3rd Party Access Request Form is available, and you are required to use it to make your request.
 You need to sign the form certifying that the individual is deceased.
 A copy death certificate should be shown if available or the date of the data subject’s death so that the entry on the General Registry Office Index of Births, Marriages and Deaths can be checked.

 If the information is not readily accessible because the records have been closed, a copy or transcription of the information will be provided by a member of staff.
-We regret that a maximum of one hour will be spent on these 3rd party requests under the DPA and such requests will be subject to a charge of £16 for half an hour’s research and £32 for 1 hour for each search and this includes four A4 copies if relevant and we have an obligation to ensure that your request is answered within 40 days of the fee and your proof of identity being received.
+We regret that a maximum of one hour will be spent on these 3rd party requests under GDPR and such requests will be subject to a charge of £16 for half an hour’s research and £32 for 1 hour for each search and this includes four A4 copies if relevant and we have an obligation to ensure that your request is answered within 40 days of the fee and your proof of identity being received.